kiboschool/course-mathematical-thinking/src/homework/problem-sets/week4.md

+# Problem Set 4

-## Submission and Due dates:
+## Submission

 This problem set is due Sunday November 6th at 10pm

-- You may collaborate with up to 1 peer, make sure to include it explicitly in your submission.
+- You may collaborate with up your peers.
+If you do, be sure to mention who you collaborated with explicitly in your submission.
+For example, write "I worked with Ope and Mehdi on this problem set" at the top.
 - Show your work.
 Direct answers will not be accepted.

-- Submit your work through this [link](tbd)
+Submit your response in Gradescope, either using the app or the website.

-## Instructions:
+## Problems

 1. The door to a building has a lock which has 5 buttons numbered from 1 to 5.
 The combinations of numbers that opens the lock is a sequence of 5 numbers and is reset every week.

    a.
 How many combinations are possible if every button must be used once?